-"BE IT RESOLVED THAT:
+"BE IT RESOLVED THAT AS AN ORDINARY RESOLUTION OF THE SHAREHOLDERS THAT:

-- 1. Subject to the approval of the TSX Venture Exchange and any other regulatory approvals, if so required, the Option Plan as described in the Information Circular of the Company dated May 9, 2019 and all unallocated entitlements issuable pursuant to the Option Plan are hereby approved and authorized for issuance until the date that is one year from the date of the Meeting; and - 2.
-Any one Director or officer of the Company is authorized and directed on behalf of the Company to execute all documents and to do all such other acts and things as such Director or officer may determine to be necessary or advisable to give effect to the foregoing provisions of this resolution."
+- 1. Subject to the approval of the TSX Venture Exchange and any other regulatory approvals, if so required, the Option Plan as described in the Information Circular of the Company and all unallocated entitlements issuable pursuant to the prior Option Plan are hereby ratified, approved and authorized for issuance; and - 2.
+Any one director or officer of the Company is authorized and directed on behalf of the Company to execute all documents and to do all such other acts and things as such director or officer may determine to be necessary or advisable to give effect to the foregoing provisions of this resolution."